Connect with others who understand.

 Powered By

-Treating depression related to lupus is a balancing act.
-On average, about 30 percent of people with systemic lupus erythematosus (SLE) — the most common type of lupus — have depression.
-For people who want to treat their depression with an antidepressant, it’s essential to know what other lupus medications they take.
+Treating depression related to lupus can be a balancing act.
+About 35 percent of people with systemic lupus erythematosus (SLE) — the most common type of lupus — experience depression.
+If you’re thinking about taking an antidepressant, it’s important to know which lupus medications you’re already taking.

-Hydroxychloroquine (HCQ), sold as Plaquenil, is a medication used to treat lupus and other rheumatic diseases.
-A type of antimalarial drug, HCQ can help relieve pain and inflammation and prevent flares.
-People living with lupus usually take HCQ for their entire lives.
-Taking HCQ with other medications is fairly common — and it needs to be done carefully.
+Hydroxychloroquine (Plaquenil) is a medication used to treat lupus and other rheumatic diseases.
+This antimalarial drug can help relieve pain and inflammation and prevent flares.
+People living with lupus usually take hydroxychloroquine long term.

 1. Effects of Antidepressants Can Worsen Lupus Symptoms

 People living with lupus typically have multiple chronic symptoms.
-Antidepressants can potentially worsen certain lupus symptoms, such as dry eyes and dry mouth.
-This effect is especially important to consider in people with Sjögren’s syndrome (dry eye and mouth syndrome).
-Sjögren’s syndrome commonly occurs along with other autoimmune conditions, like lupus and rheumatoid arthritis.
+Antidepressants can sometimes worsen certain symptoms, such as dry eyes or mouth.
+This effect is especially important to consider in those with Sjögren’s disease, which causes dry eyes and dry mouth.
+Sjögren’s disease commonly occurs along with other autoimmune conditions, like lupus and rheumatoid arthritis.

-Though rare, antidepressants can also sometimes worsen feelings of depression and suicidal thoughts.
+Though rare, antidepressants may worsen feelings of depression and suicidal thoughts.
 This is more common in early treatment with antidepressants, during a dose change, or in people younger than 25.

 2. Some Antidepressants Interact With Hydroxychloroquine